+- People

-- 488 Environment
+- Environment

 - Method (i.e., manufacturing process)

 - Measurement (e.g., sampling activities)

 - Machines / Equipment

 - Materials (e.g., raw/starting materials, components, consumables, etc.)

-494 Throughout this standard, the acronym PEMMMM will be used when contamination sources are discussed.
-495 496 The risk assessment team will document a list of credible sources of contamination as are applicable to the scope 497 of the assessment.
-A variety of information should be considered when developing the list, including but not 498 limited to: 499
+Throughout this standard, the acronym PEMMMM will be used when contamination sources are discussed.

+The risk assessment team will document a list of credible sources of contamination as are applicable to the scope of the assessment.
+A variety of information should be considered when developing the list, including but not limited to:

-- 500 Historical data associated with the process, such as deviation reports, investigation reports, process • 501 performance analytics (may not be available for new processes), and EM data (viable and non-viable) 502 for utilities, clean rooms and personnel. - 503 Personnel interviews, such as manufacturing operators, process designers and engineers, 504 microbiologists, vendors, and stakeholder feedback. - Review of vendor-supplied documentation. - Review of literature, such as PDA Technical Report 69 Bioburden and Biofilm Management in Pharmaceutical Manufacturing Operations [17] and PDA Technical Report 90 Contamination Control Strategy Development in Pharmaceutical Manufacturing [18]. - Historical experience of SMEs for similar processes, including explicit and tacit knowledge. - Brainstorming sessions may also be used to assist the team with identifying sources of contamination.
-Using 511 512 an experienced facilitator for this evidence gathering activity can provide the opportunity for a free flow of 513 information.
-A structured approach such as fishbone diagram or fault tree analysis may be employed [19]. - 514
+- Historical data associated with the process, such as deviation reports, investigation reports, process performance analytics (may not be available for new processes), and EM data (viable and non-viable) for utilities, clean rooms and personnel. - Personnel interviews, such as manufacturing operators, process designers and engineers, microbiologists, and vendors - Review of vendor-supplied documentation - Review of literature, such as PDA Technical Report 69 Bioburden and Biofilm Management in Pharmaceutical Manufacturing Operations [17] and PDA Technical Report 90 Contamination Control Strategy Development in Pharmaceutical Manufacturing [18]. - Historical experience of SMEs for similar processes, including explicit and tacit knowledge - Stakeholder feedback.

+Brainstorming sessions may also be used to assist the team with identifying sources of contamination.
+Using an experienced facilitator for this evidence gathering activity can provide the opportunity for a free flow of information.
+A structured approach such as fishbone diagram or fault tree analysis may be employed [19].

-515 It is important to recognize that identification of a source of contamination does not necessarily mean that it has 516 or will result in failure.
-Using this risk management method, the documented source of contamination enables 517 the team to identify opportunities for putting appropriate controls and is outlined in the next step of the 518 identifying contamination controls.
+It is important to recognize that identification of a source of contamination does not necessarily mean that it has or will result in failure.
+Using this risk management method, the documented source of contamination enables the team to identify opportunities for putting appropriate controls as is outlined in the next step of the identifying contamination controls.

-520 6.4 Identify Contamination Controls
+6.4 Identifying Contamination Controls

-521 For each identified potential contamination source, the risk assessment team will identify all possible

-- 522 contamination controls that could eliminate, prevent, reduce /minimize, or detect contamination.
-This is best 523 performed with all relevant stakeholders as a brainstorming session.
-All possible contamination controls - should be identified, regardless of those currently in place.
-This is to minimize the impact of subjectivity and 524 - 525 confirmation bias on the integrity of the risk assessment and enable decision makers to understand all control 526 possibilities. - 527 The risk assessment team shall list controls which are designed to eliminate, prevent, reduce/minimize, and - 528 detect contamination from the sources noted in the previous step.
-A control, measure, or set of controls should 529 be identified for each contamination source. - 530 The risk assessment team might focus on the following questions to help identify contamination controls and 531 measures: - 533 1) What can be done to eliminate, prevent, or reduce the source of contamination or risk of 534 contamination? - 535 a) Can those actions be or are they reflected by a control measure(s)? - 537
+- For each identified potential contamination source, the risk assessment team will identify all possible - 519 contamination controls that could eliminate, prevent, reduce /minimize, or detect contamination.
+This is best - performed with all relevant stakeholders as a brainstorming session.
+All possible contamination controls - should be identified, regardless of those currently in place. - The risk assessment team shall list controls which are designed to eliminate, prevent, reduce/minimize, and - 523 detect contamination from the sources noted in the previous step.
+A control, measure, or set of controls should - be identified for each contamination source.

+The risk assessment team might focus on the following questions to help identify contamination controls and measures:

+- a) What can be done to eliminate, prevent, or reduce the source of contamination or risk of contamination? - b) Can those actions be or are they reflected by a control measure(s)?